 I honestly believe that Andy Murray made tennis (off and on the court) better.
 And I will miss him for that.
 I certainly hope he will get better and find his way back to the courts, if not as a player, but as someone who can share his experience, attitude and knowledge with the younger generations.
 He has so much to offer.

 The tribute his pears made after the game and the nice words everyone said are evidence that everyone respects and loves him.
 And although Roberto Bautista Agut won in 5 sets, the clear winner was Andy Murray.
 The latter left the court with everything, but the progress to the next stage.
 And sometimes this is enough.

 Get well, champ!
-Make sure that the pain is gone and whatever comes next, I am sure you will be as good at it as you were all these years on the court, in front of the camera or on the tour!
+Ensure that the pain is gone and whatever comes next, I am sure you will be as good at it as you were all these years on the court, in front of the camera or on tour!